 SafeLink Consulting Blog

-Fire Prevention in the Workplace - How to Use Fire Extinguisher
+Fire Prevention in the Workplace - How to Use Fire Extinguishers

-The survey also found that a total of 1.4 million fires were responded to, with a total property damage valued at approximately $21.9 billion.
-The damage doesn’t stop at property loss however, with over 3,500 deaths and 15,200 reported injuries caused by fires last year.
-You can find the full report here.
+While some year-to-year fluctuation is normal, from 2021 to 2022, the total number of fires increased 11.1 percent, civilian deaths decreased 0.3 percent, and civilian injuries fell 9.9 percent.
+The increase in total fires was statistically significant.
 As you can see from just the few statistics cited here, fires in the U.S. are still very much a problem, regardless of how advanced current fire protection technology has become.
 Therefore, the immediate protection provided by fire extinguishers can be very beneficial to keep a small fire from wreaking havoc in your workplace.

 Get a free Emergency Action Plan Checklist